Sukumar1118/Food-Order/Notes/Inception.md

 # React(react.development.js):
     # React is a core react library responsible for handling component structure, state and lifecycle.
 # ReactDOM(react-dom.development.js):
-    # ReactDOM library is responsible for rendering React compnents to DOM.
+    # ReactDOM library is responsible for rendering React components to DOM.

 # Are both libraries required?
     # React can be used in multiple environments like: